-The medicine’s popularity has led to the development of a great deal of false information.
-People have been using Viagra as a cure-all for all sexual issues.
+People have been using Viagra as a cure-all for all sexual dysfunctions.

 What is Viagra used for

-Viagra is used to treat the inability to get and maintain an erection.
-This is a common condition known as Erectile Dysfunction.
-It affects around 30 million people in the United States.
+ED, or impotence, is the inability to get and maintain an erection.
+This is a common condition that affects around 30 million people in the United States.

 The Food and Drug Administration (FDA) approves Viagra as a treatment for Erectile Dysfunction (ED).